 Interested in applying to the OQO program?

 Step 1 – Read the OQO Guidelines and Appendices, and the OQO Agreement Template

 Review the OQO program rules, requirements and processes in the OQO Guidelines and Appendices prior to submitting an application form.
 Applicants should also review the provisions recorded in the OQO Agreement Template, as successful applicants will be required to sign the OQO agreement.

 Step 2 – Apply online

-If your organization and project are eligible under the OQO Program, please select the link below to start the online application process (be sure to select the OQO - Round 3 process).
-The online process offers applicants the ability to save their application form at any point in time and return to it later.
+If your organization and project are eligible under the OQO program, please select the link below to start the online application process (be sure to select the OQO - Round 4 process).
+The online process offers applicants the ability to save their application form at any point in time and return to it at later.
 NCC will not accept any application forms submitted by email or mail.
-All application forms must be submitted to NCC 60 days in advance of the project’s closing date.

 Important note: The majority of questions within the application form must be completed online; however, the Parcel Grid and the Project Budget (templates provided directly below) are Excel files that must be populated, saved to your computer and then uploaded when prompted during the online application form process:

 If you have any questions regarding the OQO program, please contact Bronwyn Daigle at email@example.com.

 We want your feedback!

 Looking forward, the Nature Conservancy of Canada would like to invite Canada’s conservation community to work together to build on the important contribution to conservation made by the OQO program.
 NCC is launching a web-based survey with organizations like yours in order to gather information on your views on the current OQO program’s strengths as well as its weaknesses.
 To participate in the OQO program survey, please click on this link.